andresgranizo/CypressE2E/README.md

    * Navigate to the product page.
    * Add the product to the cart.
    * Verify that the confirmation message is displayed.
-   * Verify products in cart:
+   * Verify products in cart.

 2. Navigate to the cart page.
    * Verify that the added products are present.